farahtemraz/NewsletterApplication/README.md

 #### 4. unpause-schedule.ts

-This file runs through the command `npm run schedule.unpause` which unpauses and already pause schedule.
+This file runs through the command `npm run schedule.unpause` which unpauses an already paused schedule.

 #### 5. go-faster.ts

-This file runs through the command `npm run schedule.go-faster` which is responsible changing the time specification of the schedule to change it to run every 30 seconds instead of everyday at 9 AM.
+This file runs through the command `npm run schedule.go-faster` which is responsible for changing the time specification of the schedule to change it to run every 30 seconds instead of everyday at 9 AM.
 This is just for demonstartion purposes and was not one of the requirments of the task.

 ### Example runs and outputs screenshots